PeggyJV/steward/docs/02-StewardForValidators.md

 Steward is a side-car process that connects the Sommelier chain to the outside world.
 It provides an API for Strategy Providers to rebalance Cellars through the Sommelier validator set based on off-chain calculations.
 Additionally, it subsumes the functionality of [gorc](https://github.com/PeggyJV/gravity-bridge/tree/main/orchestrator/gorc) for managing the [Gravity bridge Orchestrator](https://github.com/PeggyJV/gravity-bridge/tree/main/orchestrator), and provides developer tools and features for developing and testing Cellars.

 Steward runs on every Validator in the Sommelier Validator set.
-It runs a server to which Strategy Providers (SPs) send requests whenever they determine that the market has changed enough to warrant action.
+It runs a server to which Strategy Providers (SPs) send requests whenever they determine that the market has changed enough to warrant an update to the Cellar position.
 The request payload contains everything needed to make a *cork*: a signed combination of a cellar address and an ABI encoded contract call.
-When Steward receives a submission from the SP, it validates the target cellar address, builds a cork, signs it with the delegate key, and submits it to the [Cork module](https://github.com/peggyjv/sommelier/tree/main/x/cork) on chain.
+When Steward receives a submission from the SP, it validates the target cellar address, builds a cork, signs it with the delegate key, and submits it to the [Cork module](https://github.com/PeggyJV/sommelier/tree/main/x/cork) on chain, where it will be bridged to the target Cellar contract if a consensus of validators submit the same cork.

 > :bulb:  Steward authorizes function calls both by only supporting certain Cellar functions in its API, and by validating the target cellar before forwarding a call.